RedisGears/RedisGears/docs/docs/concepts/Sync_Async.md

 });
 ```

 Both implementations return the same result, but the second function runs in the background and blocks Redis just to analyze the next batch of keys that are returned from the `SCAN` command.
 Other commands will be processed in between `SCAN` batches.
-Notice that the Coroutine approach allows the key space to be changed while the scanning it.
+Notice that the coroutine approach allows the key space to be changed while the scanning it.
 The function writer will need to decide if this is acceptable.

 # Start Sync and Move Async